-The Icelandic goat, is an ancient breed believed to be of Norwegian origin and dating back to the settlement of Iceland over 1100 years ago.
+The Icelandicare an ancient Viking breed dating back to the settlement of over 1.100 years ago.
 The breed was on the verge of extinction during the late 19th century.
-Recently it has only recovered due to protection, like the Icelandic Goat Centre in Haafell works towards.
-Icelandic goats are kept mostly as pets.
-However, Haafell farm is experimenting with some economic potential as for the meat, milk, cheese, cashmere and soap.
+Recently, it has recovered due to preservation efforts like Haafell’s Icelandic goat center.

-At Haafell you can adopt a goat.
-It is a fun and easy way to have direct impact on the care of the Icelandic goat.
-While it is a symbolic adoption, you can still choose your goat and throughout the year, the farmer will send you news and information about the goat via e-mail or facebook.
+At Haafell you can also adopt a.
+It is a fun and easy way directly impact the preservation of the Icelandic goat species.
+While the adoption is symbolic, you still will choose your Throughout the year, the farmer will send you news and information about your via e-mail or Facebook.
 Included in the adoption fee are two visits for you and your family per year.
-Remember, adoptions are also a great gift for the goat or animal lover in your life, while giving back to the goats, too!
+Remember: adoptions also make a great gift for the or animal lover in your life, while giving back to the , too!

-Other animals on the farm are horses, sheep, chickens, dogs and cats.
-If you are travelling with younger explorers in West Iceland we fully recommend a visit to the farm.
+Other animals on Haafell farm are horses, sheep, chickens, dogs and cats.
+If you are travelling with younger explorers in West Iceland, we fully recommend a visit to the farm.

-Haafell farm is open for visitors during June, July and August from 1 pm – 6 pm.
-Available on other days year-round upon request.
+Haafell farm is open for visitors during June, July and August daily from 13:00 – 14:00 (1 pm – 6 pm).
+The center can open on other days by request.